scmisa/game-engine-opengl/README.md

 # OpenGL Mini Project

-This project demonstrates a simple OpenGL application using FreeGLUT to render a rotating, colorful wheel and display a message when the F1 key is pressed.
+This project is my journey through learning a OpenGL Graphics API

 ## Requirements